kendarorg/Node.Cs/Node.Cs/docs/Node.Cs.Help/gettingstarted.md

 	* Node.Cs.exe directory
     * Packages directory
 * loadnuget [nugetPackage] (version): download the package from nuget.org and install it into the packages folder.
 If the version is specified the EXACT version is taken.
-Else the LATEST STABLE version is taken
+Else the LATEST STABLE version is taken.

 ### Node.Cs Scripts